ibm-cloud-docs/openwhisk/cli_install.md

     ```
     {: pre}

-    Target Cloud Foundry and follow the prompts to select a space.
+    Target Cloud Foundry and follow the prompts to select a `org` and `space`.
     ```
     ibmcloud target --cf
     ```